wwShuang/wwShuang.github.io/README.md

-personal website: mainly use tidllywiki
+personal website: mainly use Logseq